Official Community Plan

 Council is guided by the OCP when making decisions about zoning, development and servicing.

-How Does the OCP Work?
+How Does the Official Community Plan Work?

 Preparation and Adoption